-Authentication and access credentials - Amazon Command Line Interface
+Authentication and access credentials for the Amazon CLI - Amazon Command Line Interface

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).